LoyolaChicagoBooks/introcs-csharp/rst/forexamples.rst

 all rows are completed.

-The common error here is to forget what loop is the innermost one that you are working on, and exit that loop before is is totally finished: before the test of the condition that controls it becomes false.
+The common error here is to forget what loop is the innermost one that you are working on, and exit that loop before is is totally finished.
+It finishes when the test of the condition controling the loop becomes false.

 Look back one more time and make sure the code for this *simpler* table makes sense before we continue to the one with labels....